-All the SRC members worked hard and improved their organisational and leadership skills.
-Individual members and teams acting as project managers and representatives for each homeroom to run events and promote SRC initiatives, with the support of the staff and students of Macquarie Grammar School.
+All the SRC members worked hard and improved their organisational and leadership skills whilst building confidence in public speaking and negotiation.
+Individual members and teams acted as project managers and representatives for each activity and event, organising and promoting SRC initiatives, with the support of the staff and students of Macquarie Grammar School.